 With a global pandemic and the Great Resignation still in full swing, employees and employers alike are struggling.
 Economists are baffled too, as all signs (declining GDP, falling stock market, and lower consumer spending) seem to point to a recession—except that job openings remain high.
 And another thing: Workers’ pay has risen significantly in the past few years (though, to be fair, it’s yet to keep up with record inflation rates).

 Together, these factors paint a clearer picture: Compensation alone is not enough to keep employees happy and engaged.
 Workers who have felt the brunt of 2.5 years of COVID-19, staff shortages, layoffs, supply chain issues, and overall burnout need purpose and meaning at work more than ever before.
-McKinsey & Company research found that the COVID-19 pandemic caused nearly two-thirds of U.S. employees to reflect on their life's purpose, and prompted nearly half to reconsider the work they do.
+McKinsey & Company research found that the COVID-19 pandemic caused nearly two-thirds of U.S. employees to reflect on their life's purpose, and prompted nearly half to reconsider the hard work they do.

 Likewise, companies also face renewed pressure to review their employee recognition approaches to compete for—and keep—talent.
 And what’s essential to switching up those employee reward strategies?